oramarker/csvsoft.github.io/JavaConcurrency.md

 **ReentrantLock allow threads to enter into lock on a resource more than once**.
 When the thread first enters into lock, a hold count is set to one.
 Before unlocking the thread can re-enter into lock again and every time hold count is incremented by one.
 For every unlock request, hold count is decremented by one and when hold count is 0, the resource is unlocked.

+### Future

+Future serves as the result of an aysynchronous compution, It is created by submitting a callable/runnable to a executor service.
+The get method will block to get the result.

+### CompletableFuture

+CompletableFuture implements CompletionStage and Future Interface , the name comes from that it is shipped with a method that the future can be explicitly completed.

+By default, the task is submit to the thread pool: **ForkJoinPool.commonPool**, but custom executor service could be provided in the *Async APIs.

+* A completionStage represents a stage of a certain computation which can be done either synchronously or asynchronously.
+You can think of it as just a single unit of a pipeline of computations that ultimately generates a final result of interest

+*  To execute tasks without returning result: runSync, runAsync, thenRun, thenRunAsync

+* To execute task with returning result: supplyAsync

+* Chaining methods: thenApply, thenAccept, thenCompose, thenCombine,thenAcceptBoth,thenApplyToEither

 ### Concurrent Collections

+### ConcurrenyHashMap

+* Introduced in 1.5
+* It allows concurrent access to a hash map, it only gets locked when multiple threads tries to modify the same **segment**
+* Parameters: initial capacity, load factor ( for resizing),concurrencyLevel(default to 16 power of 2)

 #### CopyOnWriteArrayList